New P&O crew on less than £2 an hour, union claims

 - Published

-Indian seafarers hired to replace P&O Ferries crews in Dover are being paid £1.81 an hour, a union claims.
+Indian agency workers hired to replace P&O Ferries crews in Dover are being paid £1.81 an hour, a union claims.

-The Rail, Maritime and Transport union (RMT) said the hourly rate of $2.38 was a "shocking exploitation" and "another gut-wrenching betrayal of those who have been sacked".
+The Rail, Maritime and Transport union (RMT) said the low pay was a "shocking exploitation" and "a betrayal of those who have been sacked".

-P&O said it would not comment on agency workers' pay, while a close source said the figure was "wholly inaccurate".
+P&O said the figure was inaccurate but said it could not comment on how much agencies pay workers on ferries.

+Some of P&O's ferries are registered in Cyprus, meaning they do not have to pay the minimum wage required by UK law.

+"We have no beef with those people.
+We want those people to be paid the wages that we've negotiated for in this country," he said.

+The union has called for a boycott of P&O services and is urging the government to look at legal options to reinstate the sacked workers.

-Ferries are expected to start sailing again on Monday, the source said.
+Ferries are expected to start sailing again on Monday.

 Services were stopped on Thursday after P&O announced in a video call that 800 staff were being sacked with immediate effect.